raashed/express-mongoose-boilerplate/README.md

 ```bash
 npm run start
 ```
+NB: Please remember production run will use [`pm2`](https://pm2.keymetrics.io/).
+For smooth run, make sure you have installed `pm2` globally.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.